Chinese Tutor App - Posit UXD Workshop Project

 Lessons Learned

-Researching competitor products realized that there are qualitative aspects to learning materials that are hard to get user feedback on without a fully functional product.
-A few that come to mind.
+Researching competitor products I realized that there are qualitative aspects to learning materials that are hard to get user feedback on without a fully functional product.

 Drill Quality

 After pivoting from the initial Kanxi radicals direction the project did not dive too deeply into the drills themselves.
-The value of personalized lessons seems clear but there's a lot to be said for the quality of the lessons amongst the different apps I researched.
+There's a lot to be said for the quality of the lessons amongst the different apps I researched.
 It's hard to quantify difficulty in multiple choice between visual elements like characters.
 Word definitions can be easy, hard, or ambiguous.
-Tuning the frequency of old characters and the introduction of new ones as a learner progresses is an art.
-Tuning the variety of drill types is also an art.
+Tuning the frequency of old characters and the introduction of new ones as a learner progresses seems like an art.
+Tuning the variety of drill types is also an art although gamification metric like engagement offer good data.

 Image Design

-Translation technology is getting faster but even 8 secs for a good translation is an eternity compared to knowing a language in your bones.
-That's an argument for learning vs relying on translation software.
+Translation technology is getting faster but even 8 secs for a good translation is an eternity in some contexts.

 Queries May Reveal Opportunities.